flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/approaches.md

 ### ^^Rules at Airfield^^

-To fly an Autoland, the approach you are flying must be a CAT 2 ILS or higher.
+To fly an Autoland, the approach you are flying must be a CAT II ILS or higher.
 This means that only certain airfields can perform these, where the localiser and glideslopes have been certified as accurate enough to guide the aircraft to a successful landing.
 An airfield with anything such as an offset ILS, where the ILS is not aligned with the runway, will not be able to offer an Autoland approach.

 The airfield must also be in Low Visibility Procedures (LVPs).
 This aims to reduce the chance of anything interfering with the ILS signals by reducing the amount of vehicles and aircraft near the runway at any time.
 Special holding points that are further back from the runway are used, and an ILS critical area is established.
 The image below is a form of LVP ILS holding point.